Paulo Baier: Managerial career

 On 12 February 2017, Baier was announced as the new manager of Panambi, but turned down the offer the following day.
 On 14 August, he was named manager of Toledo Colônia Work, but only took over the club in December.

 On 1 August 2018, Baier was named manager of Criciúma's neighbouring side Próspera, and won the third division of the Campeonato Catarinense in his first season in charge.
 He left in 2019 to take over Brusque, and returned to Toledo in 2020.

 Back at Próspera in 2020, Baier led the club to the title of the second division of the Catarinense.
 On 4 May 2021, he returned to Criciúma after six years, but now as manager.

 On 4 October 2021, despite leading Criciúma to the final stages of the 2021 Série C, Baier was sacked.
 On 14 February 2022, he replaced Pingo at the helm of his first professional side São José, but was himself sacked on 15 March.

 On 23 May 2022, Baier replaced Leandro Zago at the helm of Botafogo-SP also in the third division.
 He led the club to a promotion in the 2022 Série C, but was sacked on 21 February 2023, despite leading their group in the 2023 Campeonato Paulista.

+On 14 June 2023, Baier was named in charge of Figueirense, still in division three.
+He left on 30 October, after the club opted to not renew his contract.